RIMESINT/dataex-client/docs/user-guide/dataex_list_reducers.md

 ```

+For model types, the name is case insensitive but you must stick to the provided choices which are `ecmwf_ens`, `ecmwf_hres` and `ecmwf_seas`.

-For model types, `HRES` is the default. `--output_format` option if not used, defaults to `table` and then the downloaded data is displayed on terminal in case `output` option is also left out.
+ `--output_format` option if not used, defaults to `table` and then the downloaded data is displayed in the terminal when case `output` option is also left out.

 !!!
 Info
     The model type names are case-insensitive.
-For instance, hres or HRES are both valid.
+For instance, ecmwf_hres or ECMWF_HRES are both valid.

 ### Example

 ```
-$ dataex_check_reducers.py --output_format json --output ./reducers.json
+$ dataex_list_reducers.py --model_type ecmwf_hres --output_format json --output ./reducers.json
 ```
-Here, a json file stores the downloaded data.
-The model type is `HRES` since it is the default.
+Here, a json file is used to store the downloaded data.
+The model type is `ecmwf_hres`.

 ```
-$ dataex_check_reducers.py --model_type ENS
+$ dataex_list_reducers.py --model_type ECMWF_ENS
 ```

-Model type is specified as `ENS`.
+Model type is specified as `ECMWF ENS`.
 The output format is `table` which is the default.